 The rights to the video and DVD release were complicated.
 As the film was "presented by" Francis Ford Coppola, the original rights were owned by American Zoetrope.
 When that company went bankrupt, it was bought up by PolyGram.
 When it went bankrupt, the rights were snapped up by MGM.

 The film cuts abruptly to a helicopter shot looking down at skyscrapers, then to night-time satellite images of a city, then to computer components.
-The computer circuitry shown does not include the conventional black silicon chips, nor does it represent microscopically magnified views of the interior of an integrated circuit.
 In fact this is pre-integrated circuit and pre-microcomputer technology, probably from an IBM mainframe or DEC PDP minicomputer.
+One element of older computer technology that can be clearly seen are twin panels of ferrite core memory, a couple of inches square, probably containing no more than 8k bytes of memory each.